guzmanwolfrank/UKDataProject/Readme.md

 ## Acknowledgments
 - UK Department for Transport for providing the accident data
-- Contributors and reviewers who helped improve this analysis
 - The open-source community for the tools and libraries used